 An assertion used in this context is generally a short lived representation of the authorization grant and authorization servers SHOULD NOT issue access tokens with a lifetime that exceeds the validity period of the assertion by a significant period.
 In practice, that will usually mean that refresh tokens are not issued in response to assertion grant requests and access tokens will be issued with a reasonably short lifetime.
 Clients can refresh an expired access token by requesting a new one using the same assertion, if it is still valid, or with a new assertion.

-An IEFT URN for use as the grant_type value can be requested using the template in An IEFF URN Sub-Namespace for OAuth [I-D.ietf-oauth-urn-sub-ns].
-A URN of the form urn:ietf:params:oauth:grant_type: is suggested.
+An IETF URN for use as the grant_type value can be requested using the template in [RFC6755].
+A URN of the form urn:ietf:params:oauth:grant-type: is suggested.

 4.1.1.
 Error Responses